Non-Toxic Cookware: Have Chemicals Been Lurking in Your Food?

 The major issue of traditional cookware, including non-stick pans and aluminum, is that it often contains chemicals that may leach into food quite easily.
 Most of us presume that the pots and pans we cook with are safe without question.
 No one would want chemicals leaching into their food or into the food of the ones they love.

-The good news is that there is non-toxic cookware available that does not leach chemicals into the food.
+The good news is that non-toxic cookware that won’t leech chemicals into the food is available.
 This safer cookware is readily available for purchase for those of you who have no interest in eating contaminated meals.
-Most of these safer cookware alternatives are more simple, old fashioned, and a lot more fun to cook with.
+Most of these safer cookware alternatives are more simple, old-fashioned, and a lot more fun to cook with.

 Non-toxic cookware is often less expensive compared to harmful Teflon cookware and other chemically non-stick varieties, but not always.
-Also, most non-toxic cookware is dishwasher safe, oven safe, able to be used on the stove-top, and can be washed quite easily.
-Not only is this safer cookware easy to use and handle, but it also cooks food better overall.
+Most non-toxic cookware is also dishwasher safe, oven safe, able to be used on the stove-top, and easily washed.
+Not only is this safer cookware easy to use and handle, but it also performs better when cooking.

 Cookware to Avoid